Scaling the Convex Barrier with Sparse Dual Algorithms: A Dual Formulation for the Tighter Relaxation

 \begin{fact} In order to replicate the success of previous dual algorithms on looser relaxations, we need a solver for problem \eqref{eq:primal-anderson} with the following properties: (i) \emph{sparsity}: a memory cost linear in the number of network activations in spite of exponentially many constraints, (ii) \emph{tightness}: the bounds should reflect the quality of those obtained in the primal space, (iii) \emph{anytime}: low cost per iteration and valid bounds at each step. \end{fact}

 The anytime requirement motivates dual solutions: any dual assignment yields a valid bound due to weak duality.
 Unfortunately, as shown in appendix~\ref{sec:no-previous}, neither of the two dual derivations by~\citet{BunelDP20,Dvijotham2018} readily satisfy all desiderata at once.
 Therefore, we need a completely different approach.
-Let us introduce dual variables $\balpha$ and $\bbeta$, and functions thereof:
+Starting from primal \eqref{eq:primal-anderson}, we relax all constraints in $\mathcal{A}_k$ except~box constraints (see $\S$\ref{sec:relax-planet}).
+In order to simplify notation, we employ dummy variables $\balpha_{0}= 0$, $\bbeta_0 = 0$, $\balpha_{n} = I$, $\bbeta_{n} = 0$, obtaining the following dual problem (derivation in appendix \ref{sec:dual-derivation}):